Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 Volatility has a ton of options (flags) that can be used and can be overwhelming at the start.
 But once you work out a general road-map you can work through an analysis methodically.
 Once you have your initial foothold you can start searching for the information you need.
 <br>
-If at any stage you dont know what command to run you can use the <kbd>-h</kbd> flag to print a list of commands you can use.
+If at any stage you don't know what command to run you can use the <kbd>-h</kbd> flag to print a list of commands you can use.
+This doesn't show all the commands and doesn't give the best explanation so I would recommend using this <a href="https://github.com/volatilityfoundation/volatility/wiki/Command-Reference" rel="nofollow">site</a> for command reference.
 <br>
-We will use a series of challenges (A Bob's Life... and Memory is RAM) from the CSC presented as a write up IOT practice the use of volatility.
+We will use a series of challenges from different CTF's presented as a write ups IOT practice the use of volatility.
 </details>
 <hr>